 As the 4 course meal went on and on I couldn’t believe how much food was being served!
 As you see in that little movie, there is a lot of food coming.
 My daughter did a good job and at keeping up with all the food.
 I was proud of her for at least trying everything she was given.
 My son (who turned 4 the next day) didn’t touch a thing.
 Oh well!

 The whole premise of the show is based on the Civil War with the North versus the South.
 Most of the acts are basically little competitions to see who will win, the North or the South.

-Dixie Stampede show is very funny and VERY entertaining.
+Dolly Parton’s Stampede show is very funny and VERY entertaining.
 My kids were stomping their feet, clapping along, shouting and singing and everything else!
 They loved it.
 Even my 5 month old baby didn’t make a peep during the show.
-He watch in wonder at all the animals, costumes, lights and all the action!
+He watched in wonder at all the animals, costumes, lights and all the action!

 Some of my favorite parts included the little piggy races.
 They were so cute!
 The lunmber jack portion of the show was so exciting!
 Climbing the “tree”, chopping a log and running on a log in water was so much fun to watch!
 One of the acts was when a lady chosen from the “audience” was asked to get into a barrel and they mixed the barrels up (kind of like the ball under shells and you mix them up) and the host for the evening tried to find her.
 It ended up being a magic trick with the lady never being the barrel you expected.
 It was pretty fun!
 I still don’t know how they did it! 😉 The costumes were very fun.
 Some of them even lit up.
 My daughter of course loved that.
 And the beautiful “Southern Belles” with their lovely dresses.
 My husband loved the act that included a woman dressed as a bird and she danced a lovely dance and flew around the arena on a wire.
 It was a tribute to the Native American history in the area.